wp-plugins/demomentsomtres-restaurant/readme.txt

 * Dishlist: you can show as many dishes and plates.
 * Specific taxonomy type `dishlist type`: the dish lists can be grouped under an specific taxonomy.
 So you can have daily menu, vegetarian menus...
 * Shortcode to show last contents of a taxonomy: the short code is designed to show a group of the most recent menus in a dishlist type.
 It was designed in order to show the current menu in the home page.
-* Shortcodes to mark Ecological, Proximity and Price.
+* Shortcodes to mark Ecological, Proximity, Gluten Free and Price.
 This shortcodes has been integrated to the editor in order to make things easy.

 = History & raison d'être =